Sponge UK Limited Data Protection Policy

 15.1.5 The personal data needs to be erased in order for the Company to comply with a particular legal obligation.

-15.2 Unless the Company has reasonable grounds to refuse to erase personal data, all requests for erasure shall be complied with, and the data subject informed of the erasure, normally within one month of receipt of the data subject’s request.
-The period can be extended in certain circumstances, for example in the case of complex requests.
+15.2 Unless the Company has reasonable grounds to refuse to erase personal data, all requests for erasure shall be complied with, and the data subject informed of the erasure, within one month of receipt of the data subject’s request.
+The period can be extended by up to two months in the case of complex requests.
 If such additional time is required, the data subject shall be informed.

-15.3 In the event that any personal data that is to be erased in response to a data subject’s request has been disclosed to third parties, those parties shall, where required under the relevant data protection legislation, be informed of the erasure (unless it is impossible or would require disproportionate effort to do so).
+15.3 In the event that any personal data that is to be erased in response to a data subject’s request has been disclosed to third parties, those parties shall be informed of the erasure (unless it is impossible or would require disproportionate effort to do so).

 16.Restriction of personal data processing

 16.1 Data subjects may request that the Company ceases processing the personal data it holds about them.
-If a data subject makes such a request, and unless the Company has grounds under the relevant data protection legislation to continue to process the relevant personal data, the Company shall retain only the amount of personal data concerning that data subject (if any) that is necessary to ensure that the personal data in question is not processed further.
+If a data subject makes such a request, the Company shall retain only the amount of personal data concerning that data subject (if any) that is necessary to ensure that the personal data in question is not processed further.

-16.2 In the event that any affected personal data has been disclosed to third parties, those parties shall, where required under the relevant data protection legislation, be informed of the applicable restrictions on processing it (unless it is impossible or would require disproportionate effort to do so).
+16.2 In the event that any affected personal data has been disclosed to third parties, those parties shall be informed of the applicable restrictions on processing it (unless it is impossible or would require disproportionate effort to do so).

 17.1 Where data subjects have given their consent to the Company to process their personal data in such a manner, or the processing is otherwise required for the performance of a contract between the Company and the data subject, data subjects have the right, under the GDPR, to receive a copy of their personal data and to use it for other purposes (namely transmitting it to other data controllers).
 The right to data portability only applies: